Owning a property comes with certain responsibilities. One of those is ensuring your metal gates and fences are well-painted to prevent rust.

 Most acrylic paints are a good choice for painting front metal gates because it is durable and long-lasting.
 It is also resistant to chipping and fading.

-However, it is important to note that acrylic paint can be difficult to remove if it gets onto clothing or other surfaces.
+However, it is important to note that acrylic paint can be challenging to remove if it gets onto clothing or other surfaces.

 Can You Pressure Wash Metal Fences?